chrisking94/EntityOrientedCommunication/README.md

 }
 ```

 Certainly the code block 1 and 2 could be put at two diffrenct applications, and the two applications could run on different computers.
-Just make the agents point to same server if you want to connect the objects.
+Just make the agents point to same server if you want to connect the entities.

 Sometimes an entity might want to send an object to another entity, please mark [SerializableAttribute] to the class of the object which is going to be sent.